 I have been looking for a decent mid century style credenza/media console to use as our TV stand for about two years.
 I wanted something that would be stylish, but would also hold a decent amount of toys and store them out of sight.
 When I finally found one that fit my style and budget, it needed a little work.
-I love a good before and after and still get so many questions about painting furniture, so I thought this would be the perfect time to show you how to refinish a mid century credenza.
+I love a good before and after and still get so many questions about painting furniture, so I thought this would be the perfect time to show you how to I go about refinishing a dresser.

 This post contains affiliate links.